mayasharma2110/Keep-Riding/README.md

 * Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
 * Checked the form only takes a email with a @ in the field.
 * Checked the form is responsive to different size devices.
 The label, input and textarea widths change based on the device the website is viewed on.
+* Checked the submit button changes colour and background colour when you hover over it.
+* Checked the reset button changes colour and background colour when you hover over it.

 ## Online validation